 So in honor of World Refugee Day on June 20, I want to applaud three companies dedicating their time and resources to refugee causes.
 I want to shine a light on people that would have welcomed my mother and father with open arms, not closed doors.
 From Microsoft lawyers providing pro bono defense for refugee children facing deportation, to TripAdvisor’s global donations and local actions, to Google’s informative app for refugee newcomers, these companies are stellar examples of the impact made by today’s top innovators.

-There were nearly 60,000 unaccompanied refugee and migrant kids in the United States last year.
-Most of the children came from Central America to seek safety from violence and other abuse.
+Thousands of refugee and migrant kids arrive in the United States with no parents and nowhere else to go, and under a new policy, those who do arrive with their parents are tragically being separated from them at the border.
+Most of the children come from Central America to seek safety from violence and other abuse.
 Microsoft is supporting them with both funding and expertise.
 The company has donated $1 million each year for the past eight years to Kids in Need of Defense (KIND), a network of lawyers they started with actress Angelina Jolie.
 Last year, Microsoft lawyers also gave 725 hours of their time to help 75 unaccompanied minors at risk of deportation.

 In 2015, Google helped raise $5.5 million for organizations aiding refugees and matched that with their own $5.5 million donation.
 But they didn’t stop there.
 Next, Google sought ways employees might lend their tech expertise.
 Working nonprofits and other tech partners, Google developed a web page called “Refugee.Info” that points refugees in Greece, Serbia, and Macedonia to local medical and social services and other critical information.